-Historically, methane pollution has caused about half the warming carbon dioxide has (0.5 ◦C for methane vs. 0.9 ◦C for carbon dioxide).
+Methane accounts for about 30 percent of global warming above pre-industrial levels.
+Currently, methane pollution is causing more than half the warming carbon dioxide is causing (0.5 ◦C for methane vs. 0.9 ◦C for carbon dioxide).
 But atmospheric methane concentrations are rising fast, and by the end of the century, if no further actions are taken to reduce methane levels, it would contribute 0.9 ◦C of warming.

 Since methane is such a powerful warming agent over a 20-year timeline, a sudden burst of methane emissions, for example from thawing permafrost in the Arctic, would have the potential to accelerate global warming even more dramatically.
 While there is no scientific consensus on whether or not this could happen soon, i.e. in the coming decades vs. over centuries, some scientists believe we may be seeing signs of it already.
 But whether the risk is currently high or low, the impacts of a methane burst would be so devastating that action is needed now.
 Developing and deploying ways to cut atmospheric methane levels would lower global warming, reducing the risk of a methane burst.
 At the same time, it would also equip us with an emergency response tool to manage a methane burst if one occurs.